-Here is the notification I received when I had my amazon account suspended (click to enlarge, same goes for all screenshots included in the post):
+Here is the notification I received when I had my Amazon account suspended (click to enlarge, same goes for all screenshots included in the post):

 The common theme on these items is that they were either returned and marked as “item not as described” or the customers feedback indicated the item was not as described on the Amazon listing.
 With the exception of the 4th ASIN on the above list, I only had 1 return of each item.

 Before we get into successful amazon appeals, I want to share a few other screenshots from my account to show what my account health looked like before I had my amazon seller account suspended.
-First, here is a screenshot of my customer satisfaction report, you can view this by logging into your seller account, hovering over performance in the top center of the screen, and clicking: “customer satisfaction.”
+First, here is a screenshot of my customer satisfaction report.
+You can view this by logging into your seller account, hovering over performance in the top center of the screen, and clicking: “customer satisfaction.”

-I didn’t actually have any in stock at the time of this warning, but it was in my inactive inventory, so here’s a reminder to delete items from your inactive inventory, and particularly that item if you ever sold it.
-Other than that, though, you can see that most of the metrics look pretty solid.
+I didn’t actually have any in stock at the time of this warning, but it was in my inactive inventory.
+This is a good reason to delete items from your inactive inventory, and particularly that item if you ever sold it.
+Other than that, you can see that most of the metrics look pretty solid.
 Here’s the next tab over:

 The refund rate is increasing due to my experimenting with the clothing and shoe categories, but nothing too alarming on this screen either.
 Next up is the seller rating tab, here’s the top half of the screen: